alexpdev/torrentfile/README.md

 - Simple interface
 - Create files for Bittorrent v1
 - Create files for Bittorrent v2
+- Create Hybrid files for Bittorrent v1 & v2
 - Create files with multiple trackers
 - Optionally specify size of individual packets of data for transfer
 - Flag torrent file as private for private trackers.
-- Check torrentfile against file or directory for match.
+- Validate downloaded content against hashes in .torrent file.
-- Optional GUI can be found at [https://github.com/Torrentfile-GUI](https://github.com/Torrentfile-GUI)
+- Optional GUI can be found at [https://github.com/TorrentfileQt](https://github.com/TorrentfileQt)

 ## Documentation